-- This Planning Statement has demonstrated that the Proposed Development sits firmly within the wider agenda of tackling Climate Change through increased support and targets for renewable energy generation. - The importance of renewable energy generation to alleviate climate change and security of supply risk is recognised at a UK and Scottish Government level. - Table 7.1 below shows that there is a long way to go to achieving the targets that have been set.
-The Proposed Development, with an installed capacity of approximately 196 MW would make a substantial contribution to achieving these targets whilst facilitating future renewable energy developments on the Western Isles.
+- 7.1.1 This Revised Planning Statement has demonstrated that the Proposed Development sits firmly within the wider agenda of tackling Climate Change through increased support and targets for renewable energy generation. - The importance of renewable energy generation to alleviate climate change and security of supply risk is recognised at a UK and Scottish Government level and the Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 strengthens the requirement to generate more energy from renewable resources.
+When introducing the net zero target, the Climate Change Secretary stated "There is a global climate emergency.
+The evidence is irrefutable.
+The science is clear.
+And people have been clear: they expect action.
+The Intergovernmental Panel on Climate Change issued a stark warning last year: the world must act now.
+By 2030 it will be too late to limit warming to 1.5 degrees."
+In support of introducing the net zero target, the First Minister stated that planning policy will undergo a fundamental review, with the need for planning policy to require more radically steps to reduce emissions. - Table 7.1 below shows that there is a long way to go to achieving the targets that have been set and which are legally binding.
+The Proposed Development, with an installed capacity of approximately 196MW would make a substantial contribution to achieving these legally binding targets without significant additional adverse effects when compared with the Consented Development.